10 Best Countries to Study Archaeology in 2026

 12. Heritage Conservation Exposure

-Following are the 10 best countries to study archaeology in 2025.
+The following are the 10 best countries to study archaeology in 2026.
 Take note!

 1. United States